Quetzal-1-CubeSat-Team/quetzal1-hardware/EPS/README.md

 ### PCB Stackup

+#### PT-PWR-EPS-002

-The EPS PCB is a 4-layer PCB in 1 oz copper.
+The main EPS PCB is a 4-layer PCB in 1 oz copper.
 The layer stackup is as shown below.

 |      Name      | Material | Thickness | Constant |
 |:--------------:|:--------:|:---------:|:--------:|